bernd-ulmann/Z80_monitor/README.md

 # Z80_monitor
-This repository contains the complete sources for a simple Z80 monitor which runs with only minor modifications on any decent Z80 system and inlucdes Brad Rodriguez' wonderful Camel Forth as well as a port of an ancient Microsoft NASCOM BASIC interpreter.
+This repository contains the complete sources for a simple Z80 monitor which runs with only minor modifications on any decent Z80 system and inlucdes Brad Rodriguez' wonderful CAMEL Forth as well as a port of an ancient Microsoft NASCOM BASIC interpreter.
 In addition to this the monitor also supports reading from FAT16 file systems (only from the root directory as of now).